django-cms/django-filer/README-Finder.md

 * Tag files and filter them by their tags.

-## Interface to external Django projects
+## Interface to other Django projects

 **django-filer** (Finder branch) ships with a new file selection field.
 This field can be used in any Django model.
 It allows to select a file from the files stored inside **django-filer**.
 It also